 Edwards Student Center, x2451

-Located on the top level of the Edwards Student Center, the Health Center is staffed Monday through Friday, when classes are in session.
-Hours: Monday: 8:30 a.m. to 12 noon; and 1 p.m. to 4:30 p.m.; Monday through Friday.
-The Health Center is staffed by nurse practitioners and a physician.
-Emergency services are available through the Newton-Wellesley Hospital (approximately one-half mile from the Lasell campus).
-When the Health Service is closed, non-emergency care may be received at the Newton-Wellesley Hospital Urgent Care Center in Waltham (approximately 2.5 miles from campus).
+Located on the top level of the Edwards Student Center, Health Services is staffed Monday through Friday, when classes are in session.
+Hours: Monday - Friday: 8:30 a.m. to 4:30 p.m.; closed Thursdays, from 12 noon to 1:00 p.m.
+Health Services is staffed by nurse practitioners and a part-time physician.
+Emergency services are available through the Newton-Wellesley Hospital - 617.243.6000 (approximately one-half mile from the Lasell campus).
+When the Health Services office is closed, non-emergency care may be received at the Newton-Wellesley Hospital Urgent Care Center in Waltham – 617-243-5590 (approximately 2.5 miles from campus).
 Any student requiring off-campus care should bring their health insurance information with them to the medical provider.
 Any fees incurred for off-campus care are the responsibility of the student, and students will need to arrange their own transportation.
 Whenever a student feels that they require emergency medical care after business hours, they should first contact Campus Police at 617-243-2279.